West Nile Virus

 What is it?

-West Nile Virus (WNV) is a mosquito-borne virus present in New York State every summer.
-The vast majority of infected people experience no symptoms or mild flu-like illness.
-A small fraction develop serious neurological disease.
+West Nile Virus (WNV) is transmitted by infected Culex mosquitoes and is present in New York State every summer.
+NYS reported 69 cases in 2024.
+The vast majority of infected people have no symptoms or mild illness; a small fraction develop serious neurological disease.

 How it spreads

 Transmitted by the bite of infected Culex mosquitoes, which are most active from dusk to dawn.
 Not spread person-to-person.
-Rarely transmitted through blood transfusion, organ transplant, or from mother to baby.
+Rarely transmitted through blood transfusion, organ transplant, or from pregnant person to baby.

 Symptoms

-Most people (80%) have no symptoms.
-About 20% develop West Nile Fever: headache, body aches, fever, fatigue, and sometimes rash.
-Less than 1% develop serious neurological illness (meningitis or encephalitis).
+Most people (about 80%) have no symptoms.
+About 1 in 5 develop West Nile Fever: headache, body aches, fever, fatigue, and sometimes rash.
+Less than 1% develop serious neurological illness — meningitis, encephalitis, or acute flaccid paralysis.

 Who is at risk?

-Everyone is at risk of infection during mosquito season.
-Adults over 50 and immunocompromised individuals are at higher risk for severe neurological disease.
+Everyone is at risk during mosquito season.
+Adults over 50 and immunocompromised individuals are at significantly higher risk for developing severe neurological disease.

 What you can do